autotraderuk/oliver-twist/RULES.md

 ```

-# No references outside of its staging area
+# No references outside of its own staging area
 There are staging model(s) referencing a staging model that belongs in a different area

-If you want to cross domains, this should be done at mart level.
+If you want to cross areas, this should be done at mart level.

 # No references to marts from staging